vjoel/tupelo/README.md

         r <template>
         read_wait <template>

-  Read tuple matching a template, without waiting for a match to exist:
+  Read tuple matching a template and return it, without waiting for a match to exist (returning nil in that case):

         read_nowait <template>